risingwavelabs/risingwave-docs-legacy/docs/tutorials/monitor-rw-metrics.md

 ---
-id: using-risingwave-to-monitor-risingwave-metrics
+id: use-risingwave-to-monitor-risingwave-metrics
-slug: /using-risingwave-to-monitor-risingwave-metrics
+slug: /use-risingwave-to-monitor-risingwave-metrics
-title: Using RisingWave to monitor RisingWave metrics
+title: Use RisingWave to monitor RisingWave metrics
 description: Use RisingWave to monitor Risingwave metrics.
 ---

 ## Overview

 RisingWave uses Prometheus to collect the system metrics.
 Prometheus is a powerful monitoring platform that provides an end-to-end solution from instrumenting applications to querying metrics.
 However, Prometheus’s local storage is limited to single-node durability and scalability.
-To replicate the data from local storage to remote storage systems, we can use a proxy service that sends data in JSON format to Kafka.
+To replicate data from local storage to remote storage systems, we can use a proxy service that sends data in JSON format to Kafka.
 Then RisingWave can read, store, and perform complex queries on the data from Kafka.

 There are numerous RisingWave system metrics that Prometheus collects.
 The most convenient method of tracking these metrics would be using a live dashboard.
 Luckily, since RisingWave is Postgres-compatible, we can use Grafana to visualize the metrics changing over time by creating dashboards.